timothywhelan/design/modules/contrib/user_csv_import/README.md

  2. If the user is notified by email, the default welcome email will send a one time log in url link.
 This would allow the new users to log in to set their own password.
-To examine the template for the welcome email that is send, navigate to **Administration » Configuration » People » Account settings** and look up: "Welcome (new user created by administrator)".
+To examine the template for the welcome email that is send, navigate to **Manage » Configuration » People » Account settings** and look up: "Welcome (new user created by administrator)".

  3. You may checkmark the **Password** field and provide an unique cleartext password in the CSV for each user.
 It will be encrypted